-- 1. Calculate the loss Mr C has suffered as a result of making the transfers. - 2.
-Take ownership of the Store First and GAS Verdant investments. - 3.
-Pay compensation for the loss into Mr C's SIPP.
-If that is not possible pay compensation for the loss directly to Mr C. In either case the payment should take into account the necessary adjustments set out below. - 4.
+- 1. Calculate the loss Mr S has suffered as a result of making the transfers. - 2.
+If possible take ownership of the Store First and GAS Verdant investments. - 3.
+Pay compensation for the loss calculated in step 1 into Mr S's pension.
+If that is not possible it should be paid directly to Mr S. In either case the payment should take account of the necessary adjustments below. - 4.
 Pay £500 for the trouble and upset caused.

-Lastly, in order to be fair to Carey, it should have the option of payment of this redress being contingent upon Mr C assigning any claim he may have against CL&P, to Carey.
-The terms of the assignment should require Carey to account to Mr C for any amount it subsequently recovers against CL&P that exceeds the loss paid to Mr C.
+Lastly, in order to be fair to Carey, it should have the option of payment of this redress being contingent upon Mr S assigning any claim he may have against CL&P, to Carey.
+The terms of the assignment should require Carey to account to Mr S for any amount it subsequently recovers against CL&P that exceeds the loss paid to Mr S.